smashing-team/smashing.tools/CONTRIBUTING.md

 ### Code of Conduct

 We are committed to fostering a welcoming and respectful community.
 Please refer to our [Code of Conduct](https://github.com/smashing-team/smashing.tools/blob/main/CODE_OF_CONDUCT.md) for guidelines on expected behavior.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/smashing-team/smashing.tools/blob/contributing/LICENSE) file for details.